bdesham/reading_time/README.md

 The version numbers of this project conform to [Semantic Versioning 2.0](http://semver.org/).

+* 1.1.0 (2013-08-30)
+  - Switched from REXML to Nokogiri for HTML parsing.
+  - Input can now be HTML or XHTML.
+Previously, only valid XML was accepted (so things like non-closed `img` tags would make `reading_time` crash).
+  - Character entities like `&#x8617;` are no longer included in the word count.
 * 1.0.0 (2013-08-24): Changed reading speed from 220 to 270 words per minute.
 * 0.9.0 (2013-08-19): Initial release.